ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Each Virtel line can have a set of rules which allow the selection of an entry point for each incoming call according to the characteristics of the call and the rule criteria.

-**Rules are processed in alphanumeric order of name**, so it is important that the name you choose gaurantees order of the rule processing.
-As sonn as a match is found within the definied rule criteria the designated entry point will be assigned to the caller.
+**Rules are processed in alphanumeric order of name**, so it is important that the name you choose guarantees the correct order for rule processing.
+As soon as a match is found within the defined rule criteria the designated entry point will be assigned to the caller.

 Rules are useful to force or nail Virtel Relay LU names or to establish different application lists depending on the incoming IP address.
 The last rule should be the "default" rule which is used to catch callers that didn't match with previous rules.
 If no default rule is present then the caller will drop through the rule processing and the connection will be closed.